 - Remove plugins, widgets, or add-ons you rarely use

-- Minify your CSS and JavaScript (fancy talk for “remove unnecessary spaces and characters”)
+- Minify your CSS and JavaScript

 - Combine multiple small files into fewer larger ones